Other recent blogs

 - Cost-effective: Automated testing reduces the cost of testing by minimizing the need for manual testing and reducing the time and effort required to test an app.

 - Improved test coverage: Automated testing allows for more comprehensive testing by executing a large number of tests, covering different scenarios and edge cases that may be difficult to test manually.

 Although we agree that automated testing is the need of the hour, it cannot be denied that human discretion and judgment are essential in determining an application's efficiency.
 Nonetheless, developers should aim to automate most of the testing scenarios and eliminate any uncertainties, except for the most crucial situations.

-5 leading Android Automated Testing Frameworks for efficient App Development
+5 Automated Android Testing Frameworks for Efficient App Development

 Appium is a widely used open-source automated testing framework, allowing developers a platform-agnostic way of testing mobile apps and creating test scripts against various platforms, including iOS, Windows, and Android—all while using the same API.
 Simply speaking, Appium is highly scalable and lets developers use the same code for cross-platform testing, saving significant time and effort.
 Appium also supports testing using real devices, simulators, or emulators and provides access to various device APIs, including camera, GPS, and accelerometer, making it a versatile choice for mobile app testing.

 UI Automator is from Google and is used to test Android apps at the system level.
 The framework lets developers perform UI testing across installed apps and different devices.
 UI Automator doesn’t need access to the source code of the application, meaning that the test script can seamlessly navigate and interact with various verticals of the apps, such as the application tray, settings, and third-party resources.
 What’s more, with UI Automator APIs, developers can write tests without knowing or interfering with the implementation details of the apps being tested.